-For example, you’re not really selling one-by-one hypnotherapy sessions, you’re selling a life free of the constant craving to smoke and you’re not just a one-time web designer – you’re selling the end result which is a beautiful website that’s going to help your client attract their perfect clients for years to come.
+For example, you’re not really selling one-by-one hypnotherapy sessions, you’re selling a life free of the constant craving to smoke and you’re not just a one-time web designer – you’re a beautiful website that’s going to help your client attract their perfect clients for years to come.

 Also if you sell your services by the hour or by the session, it’s really hard to build a truly sustainable business that is financially rewarding without burning yourself out due to the constant need to enrol another client, and another, and another…

 And even if you’ve already enrolled a client, then you have one session and you’ve got to sell them on the idea of having the next session.
-This is such hard work and it’s also difficult to actually help anybody achieve results when they are booking ad-hoc sessions, which doesn’t do much for your confidence, and doesn’t create referrals.
+This is such hard work and it’s also difficult to actually help anybody achieve results when they are booking ad-hoc sessions – and that doesn’t do much for your confidence, and doesn’t create referrals.

-So I recommend that you follow my process and get clear on what you’re selling in a results based way.
+So I recommend that you get clear on what you’re selling in a results based way.

 My message to you on this is that you simply can’t afford to put your business on hold while you figure out your pricing in a vacuum.
 So pick your price and get going… even if you start out a little too low… or a little too high.. you’ll soon find out and you can correct it.

-I’ve written some great blogs about pricing on my that I recommend you read if pricing is a pain point for you.
+I’ve written some great blogs about pricing if pricing is a pain point for you.